June 2021 | latest update: 07.09.2023 | by Lili

 The idea is not entirely new.
 In fact, live-shopping is already widely popular in some markets, for example China.
-In 2020, around 560 million people watched live-streamed shopping videos in China, which corresponds to 39% of the country’s population.
+In 2022, around 515 million people watched live-streamed shopping videos in China, which corresponds to 48% of the country’s internet population.
 The industry is already estimated to bring $60 billion annually.

 Big names in Chinese e-Commerce, like Taobao and JD.com are at the forefront of live-streamed shopping as well.
 Joining a session is easy: on Taobao, for example, customers simply have to click on live to see which streams are available at any given moment.

 Screenshot of a live-stream session on Taobao.com

 In fact, Alibaba has also announced to launch a live-streaming feature on its platform.
 This will allow vendors to start their own interactive live-stream channels via Alibaba’s own content delivery network, Alibaba Cloud.

 In early 2022 Alibaba disclosed a new plan to cooperate with Ritzi.
 The Chinese e-Commerce giant will allow Ritzi to use its technology, ApsaraVideo Live to strengthen live-shopping in Europe.
 This step and the easy-to-use technology should help Ritzi scale its live-streaming programme and reach new markets.
 In addition, the Ritzi app will be available in the Alibaba Cloud Marketplace.